christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Next, the fact that `the` attends to `basket` with a high positive logit attribution shows that the model is inferring something about John’s awareness of the room's initial state, but also that he doesn’t have knowledge of what changed while he was away—this fits into a pragmatic understanding of the situation.
+Next, the fact that `the` attends to `basket` with a high positive logit attribution shows that the model could be inferring something about John’s awareness of the room's initial state, but also that he doesn’t have knowledge of what changed while he was away—this fits into a pragmatic understanding of the situation.

 <br>